reactjs/react.dev/content/blog/2013-07-30-use-react-and-jsx-in-ruby-on-rails.md

 ## Packaging react.js

-To make `react.js` available for use client-side, simply add `react` to your manifest, and declare the variant you'd like to use in your environment.
+To make `react.js` available for use client-side, add `react` to your manifest, and declare the variant you'd like to use in your environment.
 When you use `:production`, the minified and optimized `react.min.js` will be used instead of the development version.
 For example:

 ```ruby
 # config/environments/development.rb